psistats/linux-client/README.md

 Psistats Linux Client
 =====================

 Python linux client that sends some computer statistics to a RabbitMQ server.

+This is currently beta software.

 Format
 ------